panjiarlins/smart-security-camera-project/README.md

 # **SMART SECURITY CAMERA PROJECT**

-The files in this repository are used to do training and testing process for object detection models using TensorFlow.
+The files in this repository are used to do training and testing process for object detection model using TensorFlow.

 ## Dataset Information: